 You may try the following steps to troubleshoot:

 If the Wi-Fi network password on your device is incorrect, the device will not connect to your network.
 This may be due to the password entered incorrectly, or your password was recently changed.
 To fix this issue, update or re-enter your network password on your device.

 - Please ensure the devices’ Wi-Fi setting is turned on.

 - While most devices that use Wi-Fi works with Digi Fibre, there may be devices that are not compatible.
 For additional support, you may need to contact your device’s manufacturer on Wi-Fi connection settings.

 - You may be experiencing poor coverage.
 As such, please make sure that your device is within the Wi-Fi range.

 - Slow internet connectivity may also result in intermittent connectivity and may cause your device to not work properly.

 Step 1: Reboot all devices including router, modem and connected devices.

-Step 5: If the issue persists, contact Digi’s Customer Service at 016 221 1800 or submit a support ticket through the MyDigi App for further assistance.
+If the issue persists, contact us here or submit a support ticket through the MyDigi app for further assistance.